 - Pricing tier: Defines free or standard pricing selection.
 The tier you choose determines which Security Center features are available for resources in scope.
-You can specify a tier for subscriptions, resource groups, and workspaces.
+You can specify a tier for subscriptions and workspaces.

 Who can edit security policies?

 Security Center uses Role-Based Access Control (RBAC), which provides built-in roles that can be assigned to users, groups, and services in Azure.
 When users open Security Center, they see only information that's related to resources they have access to.
-Which means that users are assigned the role of owner, contributor, or reader to the subscription or resource group that a resource belongs to.
+Which means that users are assigned the role of owner, contributor, or reader to the subscription the resource belongs to.
 In addition to these roles, there are two specific Security Center roles:

 - Security reader: Have view rights to Security Center, which includes recommendations, alerts, policy, and health, but they can't make changes.

 - Security admin: Have the same view rights as security reader, and they can also update the security policy and dismiss recommendations and alerts.